declanmillar/x-tt-generator/README.md

 # X-tt gen

-The generation tool employed for our study is a custom Monte Carlo (MC) program.
-The matrix element calculations are based on helicity amplitudes using [HELAS](https://inspirehep.net/record/336604?ln=en) subroutines, with Standard Model square matrix elements built up using [MadGraph](https://madgraph.physics.illinois.edu).
+A custom Monte Carlo (MC) program using matrix element calculations based on helicity amplitudes using [HELAS](https://inspirehep.net/record/336604?ln=en) subroutines, with Standard Model (SM) square matrix elements constructed using [MadGraph](https://madgraph.physics.illinois.edu).
-Beyond the Standard Model amplitudes are then constructed by modifying these as required.
+Beyond the SM amplitudes are constructed by modifying SM process files as required.
 [Vegas AMPlified (VAMP)](https://www.sciencedirect.com/science/article/pii/S001046559900209X?via%3Dihub), an enhanced version of the popular [VEGAS](https://en.wikipedia.org/wiki/VEGAS_algorithm) program, is used for the multi-dimensional numerical phase-space integration, and the generation of unweighted events.

+## Parton distribution functions

 A number of different PDF sets are available.
 The most recent of these are the [CT14](https://hep.pa.msu.edu/cteq/public/index.html) leading-order tables, with [CTEQ6](https://hep.pa.msu.edu/cteq/public/cteq6.html) and [MRS99](https://arxiv.org/abs/hep-ph/9906231) available for comparison.
-Generally we select the CT14LO(LL) table for our simulations, with a factorisation/renormalisation scale at twice the top mass.
+By default the CT14LO(LL) table is selected, with a factorization/renormalization scale at twice the top mass.
 The bottom and top quarks are assigned masses of $4.18$ GeV and $172.5$ GeV, respectively, while the lighter quarks are treated in the massless limit.

+## Output

 The program can write the minimal event information (event weight, PDG particle IDs, and 4-vectors) directly to a [ROOT](https://root.cern.ch) n-tuple, in binary format, which minimises storage space and eases a parton-level root analysis.
-Alternatively, if one wishes to further process the events with a parton shower/hadronisation tool (e.g. [pythia](http://home.thep.lu.se/~torbjorn/Pythia.html)), an output text file in the standard [Les Houches Event Format (LHEF)](https://arxiv.org/abs/hep-ph/0609017) can be produced.
+Alternatively, it can output to atext file in the standard [Les Houches Event Format (LHEF)](https://arxiv.org/abs/hep-ph/0609017).
+This allows further processing of the events with a parton shower and hadronization tool (e.g., [pythia](http://home.thep.lu.se/~torbjorn/Pythia.html)),

 ## Tools pipeline